dannylee1020/openpo/docs/evaluations.md

 pip install openpo[eval]
 ```

-## Using LLM-as-a-Judge
+## LLM-as-a-Judge
 Since [Constitutional AI: Harmlessness from AI Feedback](https://arxiv.org/abs/2212.08073) from Anthropic established a groundwork for using AI feedback beyond just ensuring model safety, [Subsequent researches](paper.md) have demonstrated the effectiveness of LLM-based evaluation for synthetic data generation, potentially offering a scalable alternative to human annotation.

-OpenPO adopts what is called LLM-as-a-Judge methodology, supporting both single and multi-judge configurations to generate high-quality dataset.
+OpenPO adopts LLM-as-a-Judge methodology, supporting both single and multi-judge configurations to generate high-quality dataset.

-### Usage
+### Using API
-To use a single LLM as a judge, you can use `eval_single` method.
+Simplest way to run evaluation is to make request to the models using `eval` method.
+To use a single model as a judge, pass a model into the models parameter.

 !!!
 Note
     Evaluation currently suppports OpenAI and Anthropic models only.